Getting an Interview

 next interview was in person with hiring manager.
 Questions were targeted towards your retention and customer service skills.

 "if you were a personal trainer and one of your clients wanted to quit, what would you tell them?"
 This obviously shows how good you are at retaining customers (in this case students that want to quit their program)

-I applied through an employee referral and the process took 3 weeks – interviewed at University of Phoenix in May 2012.
+I applied through an employee referral.
+The process took 3 weeks – interviewed at University of Phoenix (Lenexa, KS) in May 2012.